United Kingdom of Great Britain and Ireland: Protestant Nonconformists

 In the 1790–1815 period there was an improvement in morals caused by the religious efforts by evangelicals inside the Church of England, and Dissenters or Nonconformist Protestants as people:

 Nonconformists, including Presbyterians, Congregationalists, the Baptists and the rapidly-growing Methodist denomination, as well as Quakers, Unitarians and smaller groups.
 They were all outside the established Church of England (except in Scotland, where the established Church of Scotland was Presbyterian), They proclaimed a devotion to hard work, temperance, frugality and upward mobility, with which historians today largely agree.
 A major Unitarian magazine, the Christian Monthly Repository asserted in 1827:

-Throughout England a great part of the more active members of society, who have the most intercourse with the people have the most influence over them, are Protestant Dissenters.
-These are manufacturers, merchants and substantial tradesman, or persons who are in the enjoyment of a competency realised by trade, commerce and manufacturers, gentlemen of the professions of law and physic, and agriculturalists, of that class particularly who live upon their own freehold.
-The virtues of temperance, frugality, prudence and integrity promoted by religious Nonconformity... assist the temporal prosperity of these descriptions of persons, as they tend also to lift others to the same rank in society.

 The Nonconformists suffered under a series of disabilities, some of which were symbolic and others were painful, and they were all deliberately imposed to weaken the dissenting challenge to Anglican orthodoxy.
 The Nonconformists allied with the Whigs to demand for civil and religious equality.
 Grievances included a 1753 law that to be legally recognised marriage had to take place in the Anglican parish church.
 The Anglican parish register was the only legally accepted birth documentation.
 The Anglican parish controlled the only religious burial grounds.
 The Universities of Oxford and Cambridge had to reject non-Anglican applicants.
 At the local level, everyone who lived in the boundaries of an Anglican church was required to pay taxes to support the parish.
 The Test and Corporation laws required all national and local government officials had to attend Anglican church services.
 In February 1828, Whig leader Lord John Russell, presented petitions assembled by the main Nonconformist pressure group, the United Committee, which represented Congregationalist, Baptists and Unitarians.
 Their demand was the immediate repeal of the hated laws.
 Wellington and Peel originally were opposed, but then tried to compromise.
 They finally gave, splitting the Tory party, and signaling that the once unstoppable power of the Anglican establishment was now unexpectedly fragile and vulnerable to challenge.